B-Galati/monolog-sentry-handler/README.md

 - Send each log record to a [Sentry](https://sentry.io) server
 - Send log records as breadcrumbs when they are handled in batch; the main reported log record is the one with the highest log level
 - Send log along with exception when one is set in the main log record context
+- Customize data sent to Sentry to fit your needs
 - Compatible with Monolog 1 and 2
 - ~~Workaround for [an issue](https://github.com/getsentry/sentry-php/issues/811) that prevents sending logs in long running process~~